 - Privileges are fine-grained access controls.
 You can group those privileges into roles, which you can then map to users or groups.

 - Roles are sets of privileges.
 Roles allow you to assign permissions on an object based on a typical set of tasks that users perform.
-Default roles, such as Administrator, are predefined on vCenter Server and cannot be changed.
-Other roles, such as Resource Pool Administrator, are predefined sample roles.
+System roles, such as Administrator, are predefined on vCenter Server and cannot be changed. vCenter Server also provides some default sample roles, such as Resource Pool Administrator, that you can modify.
 You can create custom roles either from scratch or by cloning and modifying sample roles.
 See Create a Custom Role.

 - Select the group or user that should have privileges on the object.

 - Select individual privileges or a role, that is a set of privileges, that the group or user should have on the object.

 By default, Propagate to children is not selected.
 You must select the checkbox for the group or user to have the selected role on the selected object and its child objects.